shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 ### Bond Affinity Ease

-*Requires Bond Affinity, level 3.*
+*Requires Bond Affinity, Level 3.*

 You can more easily apply Bond Affinity options.
 You may spend 1 AP to reduce the cost of a Bond Affinity option by 1 MP.
 You may do this multiple times per spell.
 This AP cost still counts against your Mana Spend Limit.